 The MCC are excited to be part of a new event which coincides with the Folkestone Triennial called 'Club Night'.
 Between 7-9pm on October 5th 2017 local artistic clubs and associations, who usually meet privately, will hold open meetings in shop windows on Folkestone's Old High Street.
 Passers by and those on the map led tour of the event can enjoy listening to the MCC rehearse new works and give feedback or even join in!
 We hope to see you there.

 'Chinese Whispers' (concept by Anna Braithwaite, graphic score by Myah Chun, created and played by Montrose Composers' Club) has been selected for a new vinyl album of experimental music by creators based in Kent.
-The group will play new compositions and improvisations for the album launch at the infamous 'Free Range' night on Nov.
-16th 2017.
-Venue: Garage Coffee, 1-2 Jewry Lane, Canterbury, CT1 2NR
+The group played new compositions and improvisations for the album launch at the infamous 'Free Range' night on Nov.
+16th 2017. www.migrorecords.com/cisalocal

-The MCC are in the studio recording five pieces of music from their recent concert MCCIII.
-Watch this space for more details.
+The MCC have recorded five pieces of original music from their recent concert MCCIII.
+Watch this space for more details of how to obtain a copy.

 As part of a festival of experimental music the MCC and special guests Helen Lindon and Sam Bailey performed in the beautiful surroundings of the Turner Contemporary gallery in Margate, Kent.